UTexas

 Restricted to students in the PhD statistics program.
 Examine advanced core concepts of statistics and data science.
 Three lecture hours a week for one semester.
 May be repeated for credit when the topics vary.
 Prerequisite: Graduate standing.
 Additional prerequisites vary with the topic.

 Topic 4: Computational Inference.
 Examine computational methods for inference in statistical models.
 Explore inference methods, their properties, and their applicability.
 Discuss deterministic and stochastic optimization, Monte Carlo methods, and variational inference.
 Three lecture hours a week for one semester.
-Statistics and Data Sciences 386D and 391P (Topic 4) may not both be counted.
-Additional prerequisite: Graduate standing, and knowledge of Bayesian and mathematical statistics at a graduate level as well as basic coding skills.
+Statistics and Data Sciences 391P (Topic 4) and 386D may not both be counted.
+Additional prerequisite: Statistics and Data Sciences 391P (Topic 1) or 383D or consent of instructor.

 SDS 393C.
 Numerical Analysis: Linear Algebra.